Starry Starry Nght with a Black Cat and a Ginger Cat on a Hill!

 I can’t recall how many horses he had at that time; it seemed a lot, but I can only recall 7-8, but it felt like more.

-Mandy was Tammy’s sister, a bit smaller with a white blaze and had an armchair canter.
+Mandy was Tammy’s sister, a bit smaller bay with a white blaze and had an armchair canter.
 I envied Michael just sitting there as I was bouncing, keeping time to Tam’s big stride trot.
+(When Rex White visited Corrigin for the Show he rode Mandy over the jumps and she was a very good jumper, especially given Mandy's breeding included a touch of draught!)

 Merrylegs was a darker bay and a much finer-boned and gentle horse.
 I only rode her a couple of times, and she wasn’t ridden much, used mainly in the buggy.